-DutyCycle [·] = PulseWidth [s] \ TriggerFrequency [Hz]
+DutyCycle [·] = PulseWidth [s] TriggerFrequency [Hz]

 If the output is driven in continuous mode, the previous equations are still valid but the parameter DutyCycle becomes 1.0 because the output is always active.
-In continuous mode limit the output current to 2 A at a maximum voltage of 15 V and to 1 A at a maximum voltage of 30 V.

 The parameters LightCurrent and LightVoltage are light specific and should be either given in the light documentation or measured experimentally.